dorofinoLucet/RAGChatbot/README.md

    ```

 2. **Setup RAGChatbot.API**:
-   - Follow the instructions in the `./RAGChatbot.API/README.md`.
+   - Follow the instructions in `./RAGChatbot.API/README.md`.

 3. **Setup RAGChatBot.WebApp**:
-   - Follow the instructions in the `./RAGChatBot.WebApp/README.md`.
+   - Follow the instructions in `./RAGChatBot.WebApp/README.md`.

+4. **Setup RAGChatbot.TrayApp**:
+   - Follow the instructions in `./RAGChatbot.TrayApp/README.md`.

 ## Usage

-After setting up both projects, run them concurrently (if required):
+After setting up all projects, run them concurrently or as needed:
-- **RAGChatbot.API (Backend)**: Ensure it is running to process and generate responses.
+- **Backend (RAGChatbot.API)**: Ensure it is running to handle chatbot logic and interactions.
-- **RAGChatBot.WebApp (Frontend)**: Launch the interface to interact with the chatbot.
+- **Frontend (RAGChatBot.WebApp)**: Launch the web interface for full-featured chatbot interactions.

-Integration between the projects is handled via API endpoints defined in RAGChatbot.API and consumed by RAGChatBot.WebApp.
+- **Tray Application (RAGChatbot.TrayApp)**: Use the tray application for quick access to a mini-chat window.
+Use the global hotkey (Ctrl+M) or double-click the tray icon to toggle its visibility.

 ## Contributing